department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 ### Can I get disability benefits from VA?
 You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:
 -	We believe your time spent as a POW caused your condition, **and**
--	At any time following active-duty service, your condition has become at least 10% disabling.
-Our disability rating system is used to measure the severity of your disability.
+-	At any time following active-duty service, your condition became at least 10% disabling.
+We use a disability rating system to measure the severity of your disability.

 ### What conditions do these benefits cover?

 These benefits cover conditions that we believe were caused by time spent as a POW (called presumptive disabilities).
-Please see the list of covered conditions below.
 We've decided to cover these conditions because of studies that have been done on the long-term effects of captivity, deprivation, trauma, and cold injury.

-**For former POWs held captive for any length of time:**
+#### What's covered for former POWs held captive for any length of time?

 **Conditions that affect your body, including:**
--	Osteoporosis (for claims filed on or after October 10, 2008, and you have a diagnosis of post-traumatic stress (PTSD))
+-	Osteoporosis (for claims filed on or after October 10, 2008, and you have a diagnosis of posttraumatic stress disorder, or PTSD)
 -	Lasting damage from frostbite
--	Post-traumatic osteoarthritis (pain and swelling in your joints that happens when a past injury causes a joint—such as your knee or elbow—to wear out)
+-	Posttraumatic osteoarthritis (pain and swelling in your joints that happens when a past injury causes a joint—such as your knee or elbow—to wear out)
--	A stroke or problems (such as memory loss, loss of speech, or weakness in an arm or leg) caused by a stroke
+-	A stroke or problems caused by a stroke (such as memory loss, loss of speech, or weakness in an arm or leg)
--	Hypertensive vascular disease, including hypertensive heart disease, and related problems (such as stroke, blood clots, or other serious issues)
+-	Hypertensive vascular disease, including hypertensive heart disease, and related problems (such as a stroke, blood clots, or other serious issues)

 **Conditions that affect your mind, including:**
 -	A neuropsychiatric condition